-Before you begin, make sure that you understand exactly what the redirect is to accomplish.
-Think in terms of “target” and “original request”, or “redirect to” and “redirect from”.
+Before you begin, make sure that you understand exactly what the redirect should accomplish.
+Think in terms of target / original request or redirect to / redirect from.
 Although people might still navigate to the former page from search engines or outdated links, the redirect causes your store to switch to the new target.

 Add URL Rewrite for Product

 When automatic redirects are enabled and you save a category, all product and category rewrites are generated in real time and stored in rewrite tables by default.
 This could result in significant performance issues for categories with many assigned products.
 The solution is to change this default and skip the generation of category/products URL rewrites of products for category save.
 In this case, product rewrites are generated only for the canonical product URL.
 See Automatic Product Redirects for more information.